-Click the blue bars to read more about legislation and standards.
+Click the blue bars below to expand the text and read more.

 The International Electrotechnical Commission (IEC) published the IEC 60118-4 standard to set clear guidelines for the performance of hearing loop systems.